ypix/TeTueTwitchBot/README.md

 ## References

-This repository has been folked from
+This repository is a fork from
 * https://github.com/Technik-Tueftler/TeTueTwitchBot

 This version uses rasa and tensorflow to detect abusing messages.